boostorg/hof/doc/src/point_free.md

         print(xs...);
     }

-Instead with point-free style, we can write this using the [`proj`](/include/boost/hof/by) adaptor, which calls a function on each arguments.
+Instead with point-free style, we can write this using the [`proj`](/include/boost/hof/by) adaptor, which calls a function on each argument.
 Of course, `std::cout` is not a function, but we can make it one by using `BOOST_HOF_LIFT`:

     BOOST_HOF_STATIC_FUNCTION(simple_print) = BOOST_HOF_LIFT(std::ref(std::cout) << _);